 Short 95 call @ 1.45

 The bull put spread is a variation of a vertical spread using puts.
-This strategy combines a long put at one strike with a short put at a higher strike.
+This trading strategy combines a long put at one strike with a short put at a higher strike.
 The greatest potential profit is achieved when the stock price rises.

 For example, the underlying is valued at 108.10.
 A bull put spread — to be used if you believe the stock price is going to rise — is constructed by buying a 105 put at the ask of 2.95 and selling a 110 put at the bid of 5.00.
 The net credit in this example is 2.05.
 The spreads between the two strikes is five points.
 If the stock price rises above the higher (short) strike, the maximum profit of 2.05 ($205) will be earned since both puts will expire worthless.
 Risk is limited as well.
 If the stock closes between the two put strikes, profit or loss depends on the net credit received (see “Bull put spread,” below).
 If the stock price closes below the lower strike, the maximum loss of 2.95 will be realized, which is the difference between the five-point spread and the net cost of the position (5.00 - 2.05).